teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 .. note:: Special feature for TV Inspection import: For instance, it allows to attach "examinations" to their pipes.

 Once you're happy with the import options, confirm the dialog to persist the changes to your database.

+If the import was successful a green confirmation message appears.

 Usage (command line)